philipdongfei/Programming_Rust/chapt11/NOTE11.md

 Note that associated constants can't be used with trait objects, since the compiler relies on type information about the implementation in order to pick the right value at compile time.

+## Reverse-Engineering Bounds

+What we've been doing here is reverse-engineering the bounds on *N*, using the compiler to guide and check our work.

+One advantage of Rust's approach is forward compatibility of generic code.You can change the implementation of a public generic function or method, and if you didn't change the signature, you haven't broken any of its users.

+Another advantage of bounds is that when you do get a compiler error, at least the compiler can tell you where the trouble is.

+## Traits as a Foundation